laicsiifes/transformer-caption-ptbr/README.md

 The project utilizes and provides access to key resources for Portuguese Image Captioning:

 - **Flickr-Translated**: A Portuguese translation of the Flickr30k dataset.
-- **Flickr-Native**: A dataset of human generated captions for the Flickr30k dataset.
+- **Flickr-Native**: A dataset of human-generated captions for the Flickr30k dataset.
 - **PraCegoVer**: A dataset focused on accessibility with richer descriptions (currently unavailable publicly).
 - **VLMs Adapters**: A collection of adapters for Vision-Language Models (e.g., PaliGemma, Llama-Vision) on Portuguese datasets.
 - **VED Models**: A collection of Vision Encoder-Decoder models (e.g., ViT+BERT, Swin+GPT2) on Portuguese datasets.